History of science fiction: Science fiction's impact on the public

-Orson Welles's The Mercury Theatre on the Air produced a radio version of The War of the Worlds which, according to urban myth, panicked large numbers of people who believed the program to be a real newscast.
+Orson Welles's Mercury Theatre produced a radio version of The War of the Worlds which, according to urban myth, panicked large numbers of people who believed the program to be a real newscast.
 However, there is doubt as to how much anecdotes of mass panic had any reflection in reality, and the myth may have originated among newspapers, jealous of the upstart new medium of radio.
 Inarguably, though, the idea of visitors or invaders from outer space became embedded in the consciousness of everyday people.

 During World War II, American military planners studied science fiction for ideas.
 The British did the same, and also asked authors to submit outlandish ideas which the government leaked to the Axis as real plans.
 Pilots speculated as to the origins of the "Foo fighters" they saw around them in the air.
 Meanwhile, the Germans had developed flying bombs known as V1s and V2s reminiscent of the "rocket ships" ever-present in pulp science fiction, presaging space flight.
 Jet planes and the atom bomb were developed.
 "Deadline", a Cleve Cartmill short story about a fictional atomic bomb project, prompted the FBI to visit the offices of Astounding Science Fiction.

 Asimov said that "The dropping of the atom bomb in 1945 made science fiction respectable.
 Once the horror at Hiroshima took place, anyone could see that science fiction writers were not merely dreamers and crackpots after all, and that many of the motifs of that class of literature were now permanently part of the newspaper headlines".
 With the story of a flying saucer crash in Roswell, New Mexico in 1947, science fiction had become modern folklore.